History of the United States (1980–1991): Rejection of U.S./Soviet détente

 During the 1970s, Jeane Kirkpatrick, a political scientist and later U.S. Ambassador to the United Nations under Ronald Reagan, increasingly criticized the Democratic Party.
 Kirkpatrick became a convert to the ideas of the new conservatism of once liberal Democratic academics.
 She drew a distinction between authoritarian dictators, who she believed were capable of embracing democracy and who were, not coincidentally, allies of the United States, and Communist totalitarian dictators, who she viewed as unyielding and incapable of change.

-The 1980s thus began on a thoroughly grim note.
-Gripped by the worst economy since the 1930s, the automobile and steel industries in serious trouble, the ongoing Iranian Hostage Crisis, and the U.S. seemingly unable to respond to growing Soviet adventurism around the globe, it came as a small measure of good feeling when the amateur U.S. Olympic hockey team defeated their professional Soviet counterparts in the Miracle on Ice.
+In the late 1970s, the U.S. was gripped by the worst economy since the 1930s with American automobile and steel industries confronting serious challenges, the ongoing Iran hostage crisis, and the Soviet Union expanding globally in Africa, Asia, Latin America, and elsewhere.
+In the 1980 Winter Olympics, the U.S. amateur Olympic hockey team defeated their professional Soviet counterparts in the Miracle on Ice, providing some symbolic sense of renewed American optimism.

 Ronald Reagan and the elections of 1980

-Conservative sentiment was growing, in part due to a disgust at the excesses of the sexual revolution and the failure of liberal policies such as the War on Poverty to deliver on their promises.
+Conservative sentiment was growing, in part due to a disgust at the excesses of the sexual revolution and the failure of liberal policies such as the war on poverty to deliver on their promises.
 President Jimmy Carter's prospects for reelection in the U.S. presidential election of 1980 were strengthened when he easily beat back a primary challenge by liberal icon Senator Edward Kennedy of Massachusetts.
 Against the backdrop of economic stagflation and perceived American weakness against the USSR abroad, Ronald Reagan, former governor of California, won the Republican nomination in 1980 by winning most of the primaries.
-After failing to reach an unprecedented deal with Ford, who would be a sort of co-president, Reagan picked his chief primary rival, George H. W. Bush, as the vice-presidential nominee.
+After failing to reach an unprecedented deal with Ford, who wanted to be a sort of co-president, Reagan picked his chief primary rival, George H. W. Bush, as the vice-presidential nominee.
 During the campaign, Reagan relied on Jeane Kirkpatrick as his foreign policy adviser to identify Carter's vulnerabilities on foreign policy.

 Reagan promised to rebuild the U.S. military, which had sharply declined in strength and morale after the Vietnam War, and restore American power and prestige on the international front.
 He also promised an end to "big government" and to restore economic health by use of supply-side economics.

 Supply-side economists were against the welfare state built up by the Great Society.
 They asserted that the woes of the U.S. economy were in large part a result of excessive taxation, which "crowded out" money away from private investors and thus stifled economic growth.
 The solution, they argued, was to cut taxes across the board, particularly in the upper income brackets, in order to encourage private investment.
 They also aimed to reduce government spending on welfare and social services geared toward the poorer sectors of society which had built up during the 1960s.